KamranAzeem/simple-php-website/README.md

 DB_PASSWORD=Some-Secret-Password
 ```
 **Note:** The file `website.env` is (should be) **git-ignored** , so you don't accidentally expose your secrets through your code.
 Actually all `*.env` files are git-ignored in this repository.

+**Note:** The `docker-compose.yml` file contains few traefik/reverse-proxy related lines of configuration, which the developers of different applications can adjust to suit their needs.

 # Successful run:
 ![simple-php-website.png](simple-php-website.png)